 The latest notice from HMRC on 18th December 2020 appears to contradict the news item on October 16th from the Financial Times in relation to the return date for yachts to the UK in order to retain the UK in free circulation status.
-The news item on the 16th October indicated the 31 December 2021 however the notice states 31 December 2020, only a matter of days away.
+The news item on the 16th of October indicated 31 December 2021 however the notice states 31 December 2020, only a matter of days away.
 Clarity from HMRC obtained on 12 January 2021 has confirmed that the date of 31 December 2021 is the correct date for yachts to be returned to the UK.

 The notice provides clarity surrounding how a yacht can be used in the UK by either UK on Non-UK residents.